mousepawmedia/devdocs/network/source/guides/environment.rst

 * Other Linux
 * FreeBSD

-..
-NOTE:: We do not offer help with third-party tools on non-Debian systems.
+..  note:: We do not offer help with third-party tools on non-Debian systems.

 Graphics Tools
 ------------------------------------